lifehacker-101/ota/_includes/instructions-common/non-ab.md

-If you are currently running any ROM not hosted on this site, you must clean flash!
+Dirty flashing between different ROMs, or migrating from another website's builds are not supported.
 {:.alert .alert-danger}

 {% if page.format_on_upgrade == true %}

-If you are currently running LineageOS 21 and upgrading to 22.1, you must format your data as encryption methods have changed.
+If you are currently upgrading Android versions, you must format your data as encryption methods have changed.
 {:.alert .alert-danger}

 {% endif %}